ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.02.02.md

 - UKRI Universal Documentation Project ("UDOC") - option for our manuals(s)?

-Might be interesting to just discuss the idea of the ICD lightening talks we attended this week, seemed an interesting idea.
+Might be interesting to just discuss the idea of the ICD lightning talks we attended this week, seemed an interesting idea.
 Maybe we could put an odd slot in for one or two (e.g. one after stand-up once a week?).
 Not necessarily to to do a block meeting of them but let a few technical tricks and ideas out of the bag in a 1-2 minute slot.
 Could also be presented to ICD if appropriate.

 - For info: 4 to 6 months is frequency for ICD talks
 - Book weekly slot and people can volunteer if have something to talk about